-Below is an overview of the essential steps in the asset tagging process flow.
+Below is an overview of the essential steps in developing an asset tagging system.

 If you’ve already implemented an asset tracking system, you likely have a classification system, or schema, for assets including asset categories and types.
 If you’re implementing an asset tracking system for the first time, creating this categorization system is an essential step to ensure consistent categorization over time.
 Assets may be grouped by department, cost, use, or any number of other variables.

 You may want to choose a categorization method that aligns with the process used to categorize assets for accounting purposes.
 Even though your accounting system includes both tangible and intangible assets and your asset tagging process relates only to tangible assets, ensuring that your physical asset classification matches your accounting methodology allows for simpler integration and reporting.

 Here are a few examples of physical asset categories:

 Beyond categorizing assets and classifying them by type, each asset should have a unique identification number for accurate tracking.
 This unique ID distinguishes individual assets from other assets of the same category and type, making it easier to manage processes such as reordering, maintenance, and accounting.